ZachSteinberg-webdev/get-it-done/README.md

 When a guest signs up and becomes a permanent user:

 - I insert their sanitized lists / items / desktop positions into MongoDB under the new User.
 - I then mark the session with `clearGuestStorage = true`.
-The layout template (`boilerplate.ejs`) sees that and injects a script that wipes `localStorage` and `sessionStorage` keys related to guest mode.
+The layout template (`boilerplate.ejs`) now emits a `data-clear-guest-storage` attribute instead of an inline script, and `global.js` sees that flag and wipes `localStorage` / `sessionStorage` keys related to guest mode.
 - After migration, guest data is no longer referenced by the server.

 This is deliberate privacy hygiene.
 I don't quietly keep orphaned “guest” task data forever.